Moving to West Linn: 7 Things to Love About the West Linn Life

 West Linn is a quiet city in Clackamas County, Oregon.
 With less than 30,000 residents, the city manages to be a respite from the hustle and bustle of the nearby city of Portland while still being close to the major metropolitan area.

-Residents love the city of West Linn for its peaceful environment, beautiful scenery, and charming atmosphere.
-West Linn is nestled between the Willamette and Tualatin rivers, and many areas of the city overlook the beautiful Mount Hood.
-With all the city offers, it's no surprise the area is becoming a sought-after destination for homebuyers.
+Residents love West Linn for its peaceful environment, beautiful scenery, and charming atmosphere.
+The city is nestled between the Willamette and Tualatin rivers, and many areas overlook the beautiful Mount Hood.
+With all West Linn offers, it's no surprise it's becoming a sought-after destination for homebuyers.

 Cost of Living in West Linn

 The cost of living in West Linn is roughly 37% higher than the national average.
 The most significant factor in West Linn's higher-than-average cost of living is the city's real estate prices.
-The average single-family home costs more than $450,000, and prices only go up for waterfront properties on the river.
+Homes for sale in West Linn average more than $800,000, and prices only go up for waterfront properties on the river.

 The cost of rent here is similarly above the national average, with most renters in West Linn spending about $1,500 per month on rental units.
 To put this number in perspective, the average renter in the United States pays approximately $1,300 per month.